zhon/mockist-style-javascript-tdd-kata/README.md

 Where should your output be going? **I don't know.
 HTML, stderr, stdout, audio?**

 ## Test 1 - refactor
-Can you write your code without specifying where the output will go? **Sure**
+Can you rewrite your code and test without specifying where the output will go? **Sure**

 Ok, rewrite the first test.
 ```js